amoe/allen-moronuki/allen_moronuki_notes.md

 The `do` syntax allows for sequencing actions.

+The 'concat' function takes a list of strings as argument and concats the strings.

+    concat ["foo", "bar"] => "foobar"

+You can type where exprs also, like

+    where woot :: Integer
+          woot = 10

+though dont know if this is necessary (no it's not)

+## Exercise: Scope

+1. Yes y is in scope for z.
+Because it was already defined and becomes a top level declaration.

+2.  h is not in scope for g.
+Obviously, because it wasn't defined.

+3. No, there are several problems.
+Pi is not defined.  d is not defined in the formula for r.

+4. Yes

 2019-01-23

 Definitions: Parameter means the symbolic name for the value.
 Argument is the